-Bankruptcy laws passed after realizing the need to have an effective system by which an honest debtor, who wasn’t able to pay the staggering debts he owed to his creditors, could get an opportunity to begin his life again with dignity and self-respect.
+Bankruptcy law was passed after realizing the need to have an effective system by which an honest debtor, who couldn’t pay the staggering debts he owed to his creditors, could get an opportunity to begin his life again with dignity and self-respect.

 Bankruptcy Abuse Prevention and Consumer Protection Act

-While other laws are essential, too, noteworthy amongst them is The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA), which was passed in the year 2005, after a lot of debate and resistance.
+While other laws are essential, too, noteworthy amongst them is The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA), which passed in the year 2005 after a lot of debate and resistance.

 The new regulations in BAPCPA are complex and favor the credit industry.

-Bankruptcy filing, discharging debts, and repeat filing for bankruptcy became difficult by BAPCPA.
-On the other hand, fees for filing and the requisite paperwork increased.
+Bankruptcy filing, discharging debts, and repeat filing for bankruptcy became difficult for BAPCPA.
+But, on the other hand, fees for filing and the requisite paperwork increased.

 BAPCPA intended to offer lower interest rates to banks and credit card companies, and they, in return, would lower their fees and interest rates, benefiting them and their consumers.